vikrambhatt1405/vikrambhatt1405.github.io/index.md

 ---
 layout: default
 ---
-# TensorFlow TFRecords

-If you are familar with TensorFlow you often find TFRecords, protocol buffers and prototext files in object detection API.
-Let's walk through this simple tutorial to get you started on each of these topics

-## Protocol buffers
+# Protocol buffers

 - Protocol buffers are Google's language-neutral, platform-neutral, extensible mechansim for serializing structured data.
 It's faster and simpler.
 It has support for
 C++, C#, DART, GO, JAVA, PYTHON.

-- With protocol buffers, you write a ``.proto``` description of the data structure you want to store.
+- With protocol buffers, you write a ```.proto``` description of the data structure you want to store.

 - From that, protocol buffer compiler creates a class that implements automatic encoding and parsing of the protocol buffer data with efficient binary format.